mstephen19/mstephen19/README.md

 **Pronouns**: He/Him/His

 I'm a full-stack developer with a knack for learning new things very quickly, and a constant craving to learn new technologies and concepts (a developer never stops learning).
-I studied at UC Berkeley with their Full-Stack Flex bootcamp, where I not only learned web-development from the ground up (from CSS + jQuery all the way to complex applications with Apollo, React and Redux), but also how to effectively communicate in a development environment.
+I studied at UC Berkeley with their Full-Stack Flex bootcamp, where I not only learned web-development from the ground up (from CSS + jQuery all the way to complex applications with Apollo, React and Redux), but also how to effectively communicate in a development environment..

-Right now, I work as a Full Stack Engineer at [Vobile](https://vobile.com).

 I used to work for [Apify](https://apify.com/) as an Automation Engineer + Senior Developer Advocate.
 My duties included writing automation software and web crawlers for big-ticket customers, writing internal tooling & libraries, maintaining existing software, communicating & planning with customers, managing projects, and pushing the company's developer community forward.